 The process of passing messages should be from both ends i.e, from the side of the manager as well as from employees.

 In other words, it’s not about engaging a passive audience like employees with the right messaging; instead, it’s about supporting two-way networking and letting everyone know what’s happening in the workplace.

 85% of employees are not engaged in the workplace because their thoughts are not being delivered properly.

 Employees want to feel that their suggestions matter.
-Therefore, creating an atmosphere to comfortably pass on information upwards like-
+Therefore, creating an internal company newsletter to comfortably pass on information upwards like-

 - Policy feedbacks,